 Adair Muth serves as a Project Manager administering Idaho’s Pacific Coastal Salmon Recovery Fund program.
 She has been with OSC since 2014, previously working as a project planner in Salmon with OSC’s Upper Salmon Basin Watershed Program.
 Prior to working for OSC, Adair worked as a community relations planner for King County in Seattle.
 Her education background includes a B.S. in Ecology and Conservation Biology and a B.A. in Spanish from the University of Idaho.

-Irina Voyce is the Administrative Assistant for OSC and its’ satellite offices, the Upper Salmon Basin Watershed Program and Clearwater Focus Program.
-She assists the administrator and staff on various projects that support fish and wildlife conservation and is the funding coordinator for the Idaho Roadless Rule Implementation Commission and provides support to the Governor’s Salmon Workgroup.
+Irina Voyce is the Administrative Assistant for OSC, the Upper Salmon Basin Watershed Program, and Clearwater Focus Program.
+Irina assists the administrator and staff on various projects that support fish and wildlife conservation, is the funding coordinator for the Idaho Roadless Rule Implementation Commission and provides support to the Governor’s Salmon Workgroup.
 Prior to joining OSC in August of 2014, Irina received a bachelor’s degree in Communication from Boise State University and worked in the local media.

 Salmon Office – Upper Salmon Basin Watershed Program